 UTEP’s campus transformation.
 As we celebrate the 100th anniversary of this university’s distinguished service to the Paso del Norte region, a new Centennial Plaza is being constructed at the heart of our campus.
 It will serve as the centerpiece of UTEP’s Campus Transformation initiative, as well as an enduring legacy of our 100th anniversary commemoration.
 This project will complement the recent $300 million investment that we’ve made in new campus buildings, create a continuous pedestrian environment and more inviting outdoor spaces for studying, collaborating and relaxing, and promote a campus climate conducive to enhancing the quality of life for students, faculty, staff and residents of the surrounding region.

 UTEP’s top-ranked programs.
-For the fourth consecutive year, Hispanic Business Magazine ranked UTEP’s MBA program the #1 graduate business program for Hispanics in the U.S., and, in engineering, Hispanic Business has ranked UTEP graduate programs #3 this year, after Georgia Tech and Purdue.
+For the fifth successive year, Hispanic Business Magazine ranked UTEP’s MBA the #1 graduate business program for Hispanics in the U.S., and, its engineering graduate programs ranked among the top 5 for the tenth consecutive year.

 UTEP ranks first nationally in the number of Hispanic graduates in Mathematics and Statistics, Engineering, and Education, and third among all U.S. colleges and universities in the total number of bachelor’s degrees awarded to Hispanics in all academic disciplines.